 Craft in America is pleased to announce that we have two new catalogs to add to our repertoire of publications.

-Each individual catalog is available for a donation of $10.
-Please email [email protected] for all inquiries.
+Jaime Guerrero’s catalog is available for a donation of $10 and Gerardo Monterrubio’s catalog is available for a donation of $13.
+Please email info@ for all inquiries.

 (Consuelo Jimenez Underwood Catalog coming soon)